pratalytics/bigquery_googleanalytics/README.md

 We go from knowing nothing about SQL to writing advanced scripts for finding user cohorts and purchase behavior.

+## Exploring the GA 360 sample dataset
+* How many tables are there in the dataset?
+* What information is encapsulated in one row of a GA 360 table?
+* What are the differences compared to an excel table?
+* What is a project, a datset and a table?

 ## Selecting columns

 ```sql